 Carefully construct explicit interfaces for the library procedures where library modules are not provided.

-6.50 Unanticipated Exceptions from Library Routines [HJW]
+6.50 Unanticipated exceptions from library routines [HJW]

 6.50.1 Applicability to language

 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.50 applies to Fortran since Fortran allows the use of libraries and does not provide an exception handling capability.